Topical Vitamin C for Skin Aging

 I did some investigating to see what the deal is with topical vitamin C for skin health and anti-aging, and here is what I found:

-1. FRESHNESS.
+1. Freshness.
 How long has your vitamin C cream/serum been sitting around in a warehouse?
 How do you know it hasn't lost potency or, worse, oxidized?

-2. POTENCY.
+2. Potency.
 Most studies on the benefits of topical vitamin C for skin aging used a 10% or higher concentration of vitamin C. If it's less than 10%…don't even bother!

-3. TYPE.
+3. Type.
 Many studies show that L-ascorbic acid is the best type of vitamin C because of its ability to penetrate skin cells.
 A study, published in the journal Antioxidants (Basel), suggest that L-Ascorbic acid is the most beneficial type for skin health.
 It helps combat aging by reducing oxidative stress, promoting collagen production, and preventing skin aging.

-4. EXFOLIATION.
+4. Exfoliation.
 To help vitamin C penetrate better (and for faster results), exfoliate your face a few times a week to speed up cell turn over and get rid of those brown spots.

-I saw those wonderful benefits I've been reading about, especially on my face and neck.
+Once I found a product that met all these points … I saw those wonderful benefits I've been reading about, especially on my face and neck.

 Neck without spots before and after results.